Of Stone, Bone and Water

 There are 8 lessons released each week on Sunday afternoons 5:00pm PST.
 Each lesson consists of a video teaching, guided practice, reflection questions, and additional resources for deepening your practice and skills.

-There are four live 1.5 hour Zoom community calls, every two weeks on Thursday evening 5:00pm PST.
-Each call will consist of a ritual opening, deepening into teachings, experiential practices, and time for Q&A. The calls will be recorded and made available afterwards.
+There are four live 1.5 hour Zoom community calls that happen during each integration week.
+Each call will consist of a ritual opening, experiential practices, and time for student sharing and Q&A. The calls will be recorded and made available afterwards.

 The course includes a Q&A forum, compiled in a communal sharing platform as a resource for all students to learn from.

 Optional student-led small groups will be set up for those that find this type of engagement helpful for their learning and integration.
 Group process reflections will be offered to support group discussions.

 What will I receive?